terminalai/CVClassroom/README.md

 1. Download the zip file of the dataset here: [https://www.kaggle.com/datasets/prondeau/the-car-connection-picture-dataset?resource=download]
 The folder should consist of only .png files
 Name the folder "imgs", and put the "imgs" folder under the car_connection_dataset folder in this repository.

+### Part 3: teacher models
+For the transfer learning, we need a different structure of the stanford cars dataset.
+Run download_stanford_cars_dataset.py to download this other structure.